-When you look at the numbers behind the business case for automated mobile app security testing as compared to manual testing, I honestly don’t understand why anyone would stick with the inefficient method.
-The only explanation I can fathom is that not everyone is privy to the business case — so I’m going to address that right now.
+When you look at the numbers behind the organization case for automated mobile app security testing as compared to manual testing, I honestly don’t understand why anyone would stick with the inefficient method.
+The only explanation I can fathom is that not everyone is privy to the organization case — so I’m going to address that right now.

 Two key figures spell out the story: